 - University Bursar - How can I get my address on the IRS Form 1098-T corrected?

-- University Bursar - How can I get my social security number on the IRS Form 1098-T corrected?
+- University Bursar - How can I add or update my social security number with the University?

-- University Bursar - How can I get a copy of my IRS Form 1098-T for years prior to 2010?
+- University Bursar - How can I get a copy of my IRS Form 1098-T for a prior year?